xbach/docs/trezor-faq/affiliate.rst

 You can download the Affiliate Terms and Conditions `here <https://www.trezor.io/static/shared/affiliate-conditions.pdf>`_ (pdf, 60 kB)

-Where can I find useful information and updates about Trezor?
+Where can I find useful information and updates about TREZOR?
 -------------------------------------------------------------

 You are free to use any of the content found on these websites providing you link to the source of it.

 `TREZOR User Manual <http://doc.satoshilabs.com/trezor-user/>`_ is a great place to find:

-- precise information on how Trezor works
+- precise information on how TREZOR works
 - a lot of screenshots and photos
-- explanation of the Trezor security design and philosophy
+- explanation of the TREZOR security design and philosophy

 Other great sources of information are:

 - `TREZOR FAQ <http://doc.satoshilabs.com/trezor-faq/index.html>`_
-- `BitcoinTrezor.com - product pages <http://www.bitcointrezor.com/>`_
+- `trezor.io - product pages <https://trezor.io/>`_
 - `Facebook pages <https://www.facebook.com/BitcoinTrezor>`_
 - `Twitter <https://twitter.com/bitcointrezor>`_